min2ha/ukwa-site/content/target/56234/index.en.md

   "subject": "Brexit"
 }

-# House of Lords European Union Committee: Brexit: judicial oversight of the European Arrest Warrant

 The Committee remains concerned about the prospect of a “cliff-edge” in the UK's extradition arrangements, and emphasises that a gap between the EAW ceasing to apply and a suitable replacement coming into force would pose an unacceptable risk to the safety of the people of the UK.